gagandeep/Web-Architecture-Evolution/Chapter0.md

 Before looking at these in more details.
 Let's digress slightly to focus on one thing that add more value to the overall book.
 In this book, we also discuss **value**, either monetary or otherwise, of the solutions.
 The value of a solution is what derive humans to achieve that success and evolution of humans as society.

 ### 1. Pre-20th Century
 Humans always have fond of computing devices because they eased up records keeping, transactions' calculations, astronomical calculations and navigational calculations.
-If you look at earlier computing tools like Tally stick
+If you look at earlier computing tools like Tally sticks that were used to record number and other information that help in

 ### 2. First General-purpose Computer